Will Pennyfeather

 William Nathaniel Pennyfeather (born May 25, 1968) is a former professional baseball player.
-He played parts of three seasons in Major League Baseball as an center fielder for the Pittsburgh Pirates.
+He played parts of three seasons in Major League Baseball as a center fielder for the Pittsburgh Pirates.

 Professional career

 Pennyfeather accepted a scholarship to play college football at Syracuse.
 After his sophomore football season at Syracuse, Pennyfeather signed with the Pittsburgh Pirates in 1988 after a personal tryout and began his professional career with the Pirates' affiliate in the Gulf Coast League.